Vermin Supreme: 2016

 Supreme attempted another presidential run in 2016.
 He embarked on a tour of 20 cities to build support for his campaign and sought to qualify for matching funds from the Federal Election Commission (FEC).
 He filed as a candidate in the New Hampshire Democratic presidential primary on November 21, 2015.
-He was not invited to return to the Lesser-Known Democratic Candidates Presidential Forum, due in part to him glitterbombing Randall Terry at the event in 2011.
+He was not invited to return to the Lesser-Known Democratic Candidates Presidential Forum, due in part to him glitter bombing Randall Terry at the event in 2011.
 Shortly before the primary, he was observed questioning Republican candidates Chris Christie and Ted Cruz through a bullhorn.
-Supreme engaged Christie in an informal debate over his free pony platform, during which he accused Christie of hating ponies, and asked Ted Cruz whether he thought that water being used during waterboarding should include fluoride.
+Supreme engaged Christie in an informal debate over his free pony platform, during which he accused Christie of hating ponies, and asked Cruz whether he thought that water being used during waterboarding should include fluoride.

 Supreme received 256 votes in the primary on February 9, 2016, coming in fourth after former Maryland Governor Martin O'Malley, who had dropped out after the Iowa caucuses.

 On March 4, Supreme switched his affiliation to the Libertarian Party.
 He received the vote of a single delegate in the first round of presidential nomination voting at the 2016 Libertarian National Convention.

 2020

-Supreme ran again for president in 2020 as a Libertarian.
+Supreme ran again for president in 2020, this time as a Libertarian.
 This marked the first time that Supreme ran a "legitimate" campaign, focusing on real rather than satirical issues and using the slogan "In On The Joke".
 While Supreme continued to use satirical humor, he focused more on legitimate political issues.
 He called for ending foreign wars and voiced support for pardoning non-violent drug offenders, ending the war on drugs, and reducing incarceration, which he called his top priority.
 On the COVID-19 pandemic, Supreme criticized President Donald Trump, arguing that he should have paid better attention to the virus and have made testing more widely available.
-He also promised to make COVID-19 illegal and, in a play on his campaign promise to go back in time and "kill baby Hitler," vowed to go back in time and "kill baby COVID."
-He pledged to create "COVID-19 free zones" because "they work so well for things like guns and drugs."
+He satirically promised to make COVID-19 illegal and, in a play on his campaign promise to go back in time and "kill baby Hitler," vowed to go back in time and "kill baby COVID."
+He facetiously pledged to create "COVID-19 free zones" because "they work so well for things like guns and drugs."

 He won the Libertarian Presidential Preference Primary in New Hampshire on February 11, 2020.
 On March 3, 2020, Supreme was declared the winner of the Massachusetts primary.
 He dropped out on May 23, 2020, after Jo Jorgensen received the Libertarian Party's nomination for president.
 Incidentally, Supreme's running mate Spike Cohen was chosen to be the Libertarian vice presidential nominee.